glove in 30 Seconds

 Conversation Starters

-"What kind of gloves do you wear in winter?"
+"What kind of gloves do you wear when it's cold?"

-"Do you think gloves are a fashion statement?"
+"Do you think gloves are a fashion accessory or just for warmth?"

 Journal Prompts